Bingo Calls Explained: What is Bingo Lingo?

 The final ball in a 90 ball game.

-As you can see from our list many of the bingo calls go back many years with reference to decades such as the 50s and 60s.
-With the modernisation of bingo being played in pubs and coffee shops it really helps to keep Bingo Lingo alive.
+As you can see from our list many of the bingo calls go back a lot of years with numbers referencing to decades such as the 50s and 60s.
+With the modernisation of bingo being played in pubs and coffee shops, it helps to keep Bingo Lingo alive.
 As more people play bingo, sayings will become modernised and more relatable.
 As new terms are coined we'll have phrases and nicknames that mean more to each of us.
 We will also see a huge increase in regional sayings that mean different things to different people.
 Part of playing online is that players can be playing from anywhere meaning regional bingo dialect is likely to come in to play!

 75 ball bingo